15 Best Free AI Tools for Beginners in 2026 (Tested & Useful)

 Best For: Removing image backgrounds

 Upload a photo and remove the background instantly.
+This is useful for product photos, thumbnails, profile images, and blog visuals.

 Useful For: